Sarah Nurse: Wisconsin Badgers, 2013–2017

-Professional

-CWHL (2018–2019)
+Toronto Furies, 2018–2019

 After competing at the 2018 Winter Olympics, Nurse was drafted second overall by the Toronto Furies in the 2018 CWHL Draft.
 On October 17, 2018, Nurse scored her first CWHL goal in a Furies match at MasterCard Centre versus the visiting Shenzhen KRS Vanke Rays.
 Breaking a 1–1 tie on the power play at the 8:54 mark of the third, the goal stood as the game-winning tally in a 3–1 final.

-PWHPA (2019–2023)
+Professional Women's Hockey Players Association (PWHPA), 2019–2023

+Nurse was among the over 200 women's hockey players who on May 2, 2019, announced via coordinated social media posts that they would boycott existing North American professional leagues for the 2019–20 season as part of the #ForTheGame movement.
+On May 20, 2019, the group formed the Professional Women's Hockey Players Association (PWHPA) as a non-profit organization, with Nurse serving as a board member.

-Skating for Team Sonnet (Toronto), Nurse participated in the 2021 Secret Cup, which was the Canadian leg of the 2020–21 PWHPA Dream Gap Tour.
-She logged a goal and an assist in a 4-2 championship game loss versus Team Bauer (Montreal).
+Skating for Team Sonnet (Toronto), Nurse participated in the PWHPA's "Dream Gap Tour" exhibition series, including the inaugural Toronto showcase in 2019 and subsequent events across Canada and the United States.
+She competed in the 2021 Secret Cup, the Canadian leg of the 2020–21 PWHPA Dream Gap Tour, logging a goal and an assist in a 4–2 championship game loss versus Team Bauer (Montreal).

+Nurse continued with Team Sonnet through the 2021–22 and 2022–23 seasons, participating in showcase games and skills competitions.
+In May 2022, the PWHPA signed a letter of intent with Billie Jean King Enterprises and the Mark Walter Group to explore a new professional league.
+She served on the PWHPA's bargaining committee alongside Kendall Coyne Schofield, Brianne Jenner, Hilary Knight, and Liz Knox, helping negotiate the collective bargaining agreement ratified in July 2023 that paved the way for the PWHL.